 - Hawksbills are important inhabitants of coral reefs.
 By consuming sponges, they play an important role in the reef community, aiding corals in growth.
 It’s estimated that one turtle can consume over 1,000 pounds of sponges per year.
 Without them, sponges have the ability to overgrow corals and suffocate reefs.

 - It is illegal to trade, purchase or possess sea turtle products.
 When purchasing “tortoiseshell” products overseas, be sure you are buying synthetic materials.

 What is SEE Turtles?

-We're a non-profit that promotes conservation travel throughwildlife tours that help protect sea turtles and other endangered species.
+We're a non-profit that promotes sea turtle conservation through travel and volunteer programs.
 We work with quality tour operators who have passed our criteria to ensure low environmental impact.
 We're part of The Ocean Foundation.